 - It emits fewer harmful particulates into the atmosphere than jet fuel

 Building the SAF marketplace

 Despite SAF’s potential, there’s a lot of work to be done before its impact can be felt.
-In 2021, more than 33 million gallons were added to commercial, transport and military flights — which is a far cry from the 118 billion gallons the International Air Transport Association projects will be needed to meet the aviation sector’s 2050 Net Zero goals.footnote5
+In 2022, nearly 80 million gallons of Sustainable Aviation Fuel were produced — a far cry from the 118 billion gallons the International Air Transport Association projects will be needed to meet the aviation sector’s 2050 Net Zero goals.footnote5